INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

   <li>The final dataframe is then passed to the choropleth function from the plotly geographical_objects module. </li>
 </ol>

+<h3>Trust vs. Knowledge</h3>
+<p>A subset of the data was created by first identifying the relevant columns, and then hot encoding the data fields so that we could work with numeric data for aggregation.
+We used Python DataFrames as input to the visualizations in Bokeh.</p>
+<p>Columns for online connected devices and technology terms were encoded and aggregated, to get an overall score, for each respondent.</p>

 <h2>Interactivity</h2>

 <h3>Privacy & Tech  Awareness Score Across the Globe</h3>
 <p>This visualization provides interactivity through a hover tooltip.
 If the user hovers over a specific country, the data for that specific country is shown, which includes score, name of country, privacy score, tech awareness score, and the total score. </p>

+<h3>Trust vs. Knowledge</h3>
+<p>This visualization provides interactivity through a hover tooltip.
+If the user hovers over a specific tile, the data for that specific tile is shown, which includes Technology Literacy score, and the total number of responses.</p>

 <h2>Tasks Accomplished</h2>